 We would love to show you our huge range of buildings which are all erected and ready to view.
 Take a look at the following link where you can see the site itself from the air.
-We have over 80 buildings on display, one of the largest collection of timber summer houses on display in the UK!
+We have over 80 buildings on display, one of the largest collection of timber summer houses designs on display in the UK!
 We employ expert staff who will guide you through the buying process with now pressure.
 We are a simple and honest family business so come and see us!

 Always ensure that only the best materials are used in the construction of your new building.
 This means selecting a manufacturer which uses timber from the colder parts of Europe.
 In Sweden, Norway and Finland it grows slowly so is perfectly suitable for these buildings.
 The cold weather means the wood has a greater density ensuring it remains very stable, even in the UK variable weather.